marohrdanz/build-number-tag/README.md

 # Create Build Number Tag

-This action creates a tag with the build number in the repo.
+This action creates a tag with the build number in the repo, with optional version number.

 ## Inputs

 - `prefix`: Prefix for tag.
 Default: 'build-number-'
 - `token`: GitHub token to create tag
+- `version_prefix`: Optional prefix to prefix :laughing:

 ## Outputs